PringlElChip/VideoToPixelart/README.md

 Here is my guide on how you can semi-easily convert videos to pixelart.
 This guide also works for images, just scroll down to the Gimp processing chapters.

+**If you want to see some example images/videos, scroll down to the end of the page!**

 *Im working on a single gimp plugin to do all the image processing.
 This should speed up processing time for each individual image*

 ## PREREQUISITES